10 must-see places to visit in Haute Savoie

 • August: ideal conditions for hiking to the refuges, but more visitors.

-• Late September: explosion of colors on limestone walls, peaceful and still accessible atmosphere.
+• Late September: explosion of colors on the limestone cliffs, peaceful ambiance and still accessible.

-• Winter: site closed to hiking, but accessible on snowshoes from Sixt, for a grand and silent atmosphere.
-Beware of significant avalanche risks in this sector during winter.
+• Winter: site closed to hiking, but accessible by snowshoes from Sixt, for a grandiose and silent atmosphere.
+Beware of significant avalanche risks in winter in this area.

 Lake Léman

 It is the largest lake in Europe!
 Along its shores, between France and Switzerland, typical towns and villages and beautiful beaches follow one another.
-Yvoire of course, but also Thonon-les-Bains or Evian are to be discovered.
-You can also make a getaway to our Swiss neighbors, by visiting Geneva, but especially, departing from Yvoire, take the boat on Lake Léman heading to Nyon.
-Or even visit Lausanne or Montreux departing from Thonon and Evian.
-Preferably on a sunny day to get a magnificent view of the Alps.
+Yvoire of course, but also Thonon les Bains or Evian are to be discovered.
+You can also make a short trip to our Swiss neighbors, visiting Geneva, but especially, from Yvoire, take the boat on Lake Léman to Nyon.
+Or visit Lausanne or Montreux from Thonon and Evian.
+Preferably on a sunny day to have a magnificent view of the Alps.

 Best season to visit Lake Léman and its spa towns